Cold-weather tips for you, your pet and home

 The snow may be done for now, but frigid temperatures aren’t going anywhere.

 That’s cold, even for New Yorkers.
-Here are some tips to keep you toasty.
+Here are tips to keep you toasty:

 FOR YOU

-If you need to be outside, cover up as much exposed skin as possible and head inside if you start to lose feeling in any of your extremities, like fingers and toes.
-That could be a sign of early frostbite, according to Stony Brook University Medical Center.
-You should also take breaks as needed — cold temperatures and shoveling exertion can trigger heart attacks.
+- If you need to be outside, cover as much exposed skin as possible and head inside if you start to lose feeling in any extremity.
+That could be an early sign of frostbite, according to tips from Stony Brook University Hospital.
+You also should take breaks as needed — cold temperatures and exertion from shoveling can trigger heart attacks.

-You can soak your hands and feet in warm water to help bring them back up to normal temperature, Stony Brook said.
+You can soak your hands and feet in warm water to help return them to normal temperature, the hospital said.

 Once inside, dress in layers and use blankets.

-Stony Brook also said it’s important to stay hydrated.
-The cold makes dehydration easier.
+The center also said it’s important to stay hydrated.
+The cold makes dehydration occur faster.

 FOR YOUR PETS

-Cats and dogs regulate body heat differently than humans, according the Suffolk County Society for the Prevention of Cruelty to Animals, so pet owners should take certain precautions to keep them safe.
+Cats and dogs regulate body heat differently than humans do, according the Suffolk County Society for the Prevention of Cruelty to Animals, so pet owners should take certain precautions to keep them safe.

-The best strategy is to keep your pets inside as much as possible.
-It’s illegal in Suffolk County to keep your dog outside when temperatures are below 32 degrees or there’s a wind chill advisory, watch or warning in effect, the SPCA said.
+- The best strategy is to keep pets inside as much as possible.
+It’s illegal in Suffolk County to keep your dog outside when temperatures are below 32 degrees or there’s a wind-chill advisory, watch or warning in effect, the SPCA said.

-Limit walks, the SPCA said, and consider purchasing booties and coats for your animals.
-If a dog seems to whine, lift up their paws or stop on walks, chances are their paws are too cold.
-Check for red, white or gray and scaly skin as a sign of frostbite.
+- Limit walks, the SPCA said, and consider purchasing booties and coats for your animals.
+On walks, if a dog seems to whine, lift up its paws or stop, chances are that their paws are too cold.
+Check for red, white or gray and scaly skin as signs of frostbite.

-Salts and snow-melting agents can also irritate dog paws and booties will help.
+- Salts and snow-melting agents can also irritate dog paws, so booties will help.
 Be sure to also watch out for antifreeze — it may make snow clearing easier for you, but it’s toxic to pets, who are attracted to the sweet smell.

-If you have an outdoor rabbit, make sure their hutch is warm and dry with extra water and food, the SPCA said.
+- If you have an outdoor rabbit, make sure its hutch is warm and dry with extra water and food, the SPCA said.

 FOR YOUR HOME

-PSEG LI does not recommend using a space heater if money is a concern — they use a lot of electricity.
+- PSEG LI does not recommend using space heaters if money is a concern — they use lots of electricity.

-You can also suggests using sunny days to your advantage by keeping drapes open during the day and closing windows off with heavy drapes once the sun sets.
+- Use sunny days to your advantage by keeping drapes open during the day and closing off windows with heavy drapes once the sun sets.

-Also, make sure your heating vents aren’t covered by furniture and try using a ceiling fan to keep the air circulating — hot air that’s risen to the top of the room will redistribute if you turn the fan on at a low speed in a clockwise direction, according to Energy Star, the Environmental Protection Agency’s energy efficiency program.
+- Make sure heating vents aren’t covered by furniture.
+Try using a ceiling fan to keep air circulating — hot air that’s risen to the top of the room will redistribute if you turn the fan on at a low speed in a clockwise direction, according to Energy Star, the Environmental Protection Agency’s energy efficiency program.